AngusLearn/tvrename-package/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request.

+## Data Source

+This script uses the TMDb API to retrieve TV series and episode information.
+For more information about TMDb, please visit [https://www.themoviedb.org/](https://www.themoviedb.org/).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for details.